Groundbreaking photographer Robert Frank dies at age 94

 Considered by many as one of the most important books of photography published since World War II, "The Americans" was not initially well received.
 Popular Photography could have been mistaken for the early opponents of Impressionist painting when it described the images as "meaningless blur, grain, muddy exposures."

-Finding a publisher had proved a challenge.
-The photos were perceived as a critique of American life, depicting it as bleak, dark and unhappy: Black and white passengers gazing out a racially segregated trolley in New Orleans; a tuba player at a political rally in Chicago, his face obstructed by his instrument; a parade in Hoboken, N.J., of two women looking out a brick building, their faces obscured by a fluttering American flag.
+Finding a publisher had proved a challenge for photos that often depicted American life as bleak, dark and unhappy: black and white passengers gazing out of a racially segregated trolley in New Orleans; a tuba player at a political rally in Chicago, his face obstructed by his instrument; two women looking out a brick building, their faces obscured by a fluttering American flag.
 "The Americans" was eventually published by Grove Press, which had a history of releasing taboo-breaking works.
 The introduction was by "On the Road" novelist Jack Kerouac, who directly addressed his subject: "To Robert Frank I now give you this message: You got eyes."

 "The humor, the sadness, the EVERYTHING-ness and American-ness of these pictures! ..."
 Kerouac added.